abdallahdataguy/nxu/M4/README.md

 # Module 4 Assignment: Netflix Data Visualization

-This project includes four files.
+This project includes four files, a Python file `Assignment4.py`, R script `Assignment4.R`, zip file `netflix_data.zip` and a readme file `README.md`.

 ## File Descriptions:
-1. `Assignment4.py`: This file does the most data processing as follows:
+1. `Assignment4.py`: This Python file does the following:
    - Reads a zipped archive `netflix_data.zip` and extracts a csv file named `netflix_data.csv`.
    - Renames the csv file and save it to the current working directory as `Netflix_shows_movies.csv`
    - Opens the saved csv file, cleanses it by renaming a column `listed_in`  to 'Genre'